 1) Why submit an issue and what outcome can I expect?

-The UT Staff Council (UTSC) provides a vehicle for communication of interests, concerns, and issues that affect staff, as well as presenting recommendations to University leadership.
+UT Staff Council (UTSC) is an advisory committee, similar to Student Government.
+We provide a vehicle for communication of interests, concerns, and issues that affect staff, as well as presenting recommendations to university leadership.
 The issues process is how staff members can officially raise concerns for UTSC to address.
-UTSC is an ‘advisory committee,’ just like Student Government, Graduate Assembly, and Faculty Council.
-We are free to suggest any changes, but ultimately we have to convince the University administrative offices to make our suggestions into policy.
-As such, we research issues exhaustively before making any recommendations.
-Although this process can be time consuming, it is how UTSC maintains its high level of credibility and makes it possible for us to effect changes that affect staff.
+We research issues exhaustively before making recommendations in order to maintain a high level of credibility.

 2) What is an issue?

-An issue is a proposal submitted to UTSC asking for a specific outcome, including goals and objectives to be considered, researched and/or resolved.
-For example: a change or clarification of UT policy, or improved working conditions on campus.
+An issue is a proposal submitted to UTSC asking for a specific outcome, including goals and objectives to be considered, researched, and/or resolved.
+For example: a change to or clarification of UT policy, or improved working conditions for staff.

 3) How do I submit an issue?

-No. One should file a grievance with HR to address a specific problem experienced by an individual staff member; an issue proposal is an attempt to research, clarify, and/or improve working conditions for all UT staff.
+No. One should file a grievance with HR to address a specific problem experienced by an individual staff member; an issue proposal is an attempt to research, clarify, and/or improve working conditions for UT staff in general.